-Management's Discussion and Analysis For the year ended February 29, 2024
+Management's Discussion and Analysis For the three months ended May 31, 2024

-Transfer agent and filing fees - decreased as the comparative period included the close of a private placement, which required additional regulatory costs.
+Transfer agent and filing fees - decreased as the comparative period included costs related to the close of private placements completed in F2024 Q1 and F2023 Q4.

 Gain (loss) on debt settlement - the balance generally reflects an accounting outcome of settlement of trade payable through the issuance of the Company's common shares.
 The Company recognized loss as the fair value of common shares issued to settle trade payables was greater than the carrying value of trade payables settled.